hasii2011/versionoverlord/README.md

 ## Rationale

-These utilities are meant to solve a problem with related respositories and their dependency relationships
+These utilities are meant to solve a problem with related repositories and their dependency relationships

 Projects may have hierarchical dependencies.
 See the following [Pyut](https://github.com/hasii2011/PyUt) dependency diagram.